bkieselEducational/Oauth/README.md

 from tempfile import NamedTemporaryFile import json
 ```
-3. Now we must configure our 'flow' object to initialize the Oauth flow:
+3. Now we must configure our 'flow' object (same file as above) to initialize the Oauth flow:
 ```
 # Note: As the flow object requires a file path to load the configuration from AND
 	we want to keep our credentials safe (out of our github repo!!).